-- My 30 years health care experience includes 15 years of proving therapy since qualifying as an Occupational Therapist (OT) in 2003.
+- My 30 years health care experience includes 16 years of proving therapy since qualifying as an Occupational Therapist (OT) in 2003.
 Often, I combine this holistic approach of OT to the 4 forms of psychotherapy I am formally trained and licensed to deliver.
 Let me explain a little about these treatments to you.
 Firstly, they comprise of Cognitive Behavioural Therapy (CBT), which the government describes as the gold standard treatment for anxiety and depression.
 I hold a Masters degree qualification in CBT.
-Staying with the ‘cognitive family’ I also provide Mindfulness-based Cognitive Therapy (MBCT) which can be used to treat and prevent further episodes of ill health, both mental and physical.
+Staying with the ‘cognitive family’ I also provide Mindfulness-based Cognitive Therapy (MBCT), and I am a fully qualified MBCT Teacher.
+This treatment can be used to treat and prevent further episodes of ill health, both mental and physical.

 - If you struggle a little with extremes of emotional discomfort, or find you are often in conflict with yourself or others then Dialectical Behavioural Therapy (DBT) can be very helpful.
-DBT is now becoming much more mainstain in the treatment of a number of conditions.
+DBT has become much more mainstain in the treatment of a number of conditions.
 Lastly, I offer EMDR which stands for Eye Movement Desensitization and Reprocessing.
 This is a highly specialised therapy developed in order to process trauma.
 It is also helpful for anxiety, addictions and many more.You can choose a specific therapy or mix and match them, what is often called integrative psychotherapy.
-All of these therapies are fully recommended by the NICE guidelines: https://www.nice.org.uk/guidance
+All of these therapies are fully recommended by the government within the NICE guidelines: https://www.nice.org.uk/guidance

 - I am known for my problem-solving abilities having been formally trained in Solution Focused-Brief Therapy.
 Therefore, I will work hard (with your help of course) to either fix or make something as good as we can!
 Two minds are most certainly better than one.
 Of course, being human I have my own life story.
 I have had two episodes of severe depression and struggled with anxiety in the past.
 I have first-hand experience of grief and the pain it can bring.
 However, sessions will be about you, and your journey.
 You will remain at the very heart of everything I do.
 I generally provide short snippets of information, when appropriate, as I find it can help to normalise a situation.